Levanger Municipality: Town

-The town of Levanger was founded by King Charles XIV John of Sweden on 18 May 1836, on the site where the village of Levanger already existed.
+The town of Levanger was founded by King Charles XIV John of Sweden on 18 May 1836 as a kjøpstad, on the site where the village of Levanger already existed.
 The village had expanded from the traditional winter fair, known as the marsimartnan (lit. the St. Marcus Market of Levanger), dating back to the 13th century.
 In October 1836, as the town's borders set, Commissioner Mons Lie proposed that "the town shall bear the name of Carlslevanger, so the name of this ancient soil can be united with that of the new town's glorious founder".
 Despite the suggestion's being refused, the town protocols spoke of Carlslevanger Stad instead of Kjøpstaden Levanger until 1838.
 In 1838, the formannskapsdistrikt law classified this town as a ladested or port town.

 The inhabitants of Levanger were not prepared for becoming a town, and so it took a long time before the town was constituted.
 In these early days the town was ruled by the Foged (Royal rural administrator).
 At that time there were already established a trade organization, "Levangerpatrisiatet", from 1695, based on the market.
 But only citizens of Trondheim could be members, until Levanger became a town in its own right.
 In 1839, the first guild of the town was established, and in the following years several new trades and craftsmen settled in the town.

 In 1841, the first official elections were held, and Hans Nicolai Grønn was elected the first mayor of the town.
 Two years later, the town got its first water-pipe system, its first two primitive street lamps and a town hall.

 The fire-security report of 1844 clearly confirmed the great risk of disastrous fire in the town's narrow lanes; all houses were wooden houses.
-Therefore, the mayor hired Major Johannes Mathias Sejersted (1797-1886) to make a general report and draw up a new regulation plan, showing Levanger as a more "continental" town.
+Therefore, the mayor hired Major Johannes Mathias Sejersted (1797–1886) to make a general report and draw up a new regulation plan, showing Levanger as a more "continental" town.
 And already in 1846, two years later the town was nearly totally ruined by a great fire.
 Sejersted's regulation plan was used when the town was rebuilt.
 Levanger was damaged by two great fires after that time, in 1877 and 1897, but each time the town has been rebuilt as a wooden town, and still today most houses are wooden houses.